 BTE hearing aids are one size fits all that sit behind the ear.
-They are coupled to the ear via custom earmolds or standard ear tips.
+They are coupled to the ear via custom earmolds or standard ear domes.
 While someone else's custom earmolds cannot be re-worn, the hearing aids themselves may be reused by someone else, provided the device is reprogrammed by a practitioner to fit the second person's hearing needs.

 The new wearer would simply need to pair the hearing aids with new custom earmolds or ear tips.
 Therefore, BTE hearing aids are more likely to be reusable, depending on the technology built into the hearing aids.

 Technology of used hearing aids also matters

 Technology is an umbrella term that encompasses many aspects of the hearing aids, like the power source, the programming capability, the age of the circuit and how well it’s working.
-A hearing care professional will need to evaluate the hearing aids to determine whether they will work for you.
+A hearing care professional will need to evaluate the hearing aids to determine whether the technology will work for you.